 "Access to COVID-19 vaccines has been unjust and unfair, with people in Africa bearing the brunt of this inequality.
 This cannot continue,” said UNICEF Executive Director Henrietta Fore.
 “UNICEF is a staunch partner of the African continent with a long history of delivering vaccines everywhere they are needed."

 Mission Unstoppable: COVAX's aim to vaccinate the world is more essential than ever

-UNICEF is a key part of that mission.
+UNICEF is a key part of COVAX's mission to ensure that low- and middle-income countries have access to COVID-19 vaccines.
 It's the only organization in the world with the infrastructure, experience and expertise already in place to make it happen.
-As the world's largest vaccine purchases, UNICEF currently immunizes 45 percent of the world's children every year.
+As the world's largest vaccine purchaser, UNICEF currently immunizes 45 percent of the world's children every year.
 From updating cold chain storage facilities, installing solar-powered refrigerators and providing training on the safe transportation of vaccines to coordinating community outreach programs and fighting misinformation, UNICEF is working on all fronts to help end the pandemic.

 Equitable access to COVID-19 vaccines is within our grasp.
 We have proven that the world can rally to do the unthinkable, and we need to do it again. — UNICEF Executive Director Henrietta Fore